goeladityx/Prodigal/README.md

-# Prodgal - Mutual Funds Data Pipeline
+# Prodigal - Mutual Funds Data Pipeline

 This assignment by Prodigal implements a robust data pipeline for scraping mutual fund data, storing it in a MySQL database, and providing various querying options for analysis.
 It is designed to handle several exceptions, ensure data consistency, and optimize performance for data ingestion and querying.